SaxySam/Git_Instructions/README.md

 > Here, you can manage the visibility of your repository (Public / Private) to allow anyone to view the project, or invite specific accounts to grant them access.

-Select "Add People", then enter their username, name, or email in the popup menu.
-Once the account has been found, select the desired person and click "Add [*name*]" invite them to the project.
+Select "Add People", then enter their username, name, or email in the pop-up menu.
+Once the account has been found, select the desired person and click "Add [*name*]" to invite them to the project.

 ---